zhiyinl5633/github-tutorial/README.md

 2. Type `mkdir <directoryname>` to create a new directory under the home folder.
 3. Move into the directory by typing `cd <directoryname>`.
 4. Once inside the directory, type the command `git init` on the command line, which initializes Git in this directory and change the directory into a repository. (_Note_: This is only being done once at the beginning)
+    * If `git init` was use in the wrong directory, this can be fixed by typing `rm -rf .git` to uninitialize Git recursively and forcefully.
 5. Create a file, it can be a `README.md`, by typing the command `touch <file.extension>` to create an empty file.
 Open the file in a new tab by typing `c9 <file>` into the command line
 6. (_Optional, but recommended_) Type `git status` in the command lineto check what files or changes are needed to be added to the staging area.
 7. Type `git add <file>` or `git add .` (Includes all changed files in current directory) to add the file that was created to the staging area in order to commit.